abdulmumeen-abdullahi/Predictive-Model-for-Air-Quality-in-Oshodi-Lagos-State/README.md

-# Predictive-Model-for-Air-Quality-in-Oshodi-Lagos-State
+## Predictive-Model-for-Air-Quality-in-Oshodi-Lagos-State
-Overview of the Problem
+### Overview of the Problem <br />
 There is a saying that every household in Nigeria has at least one family member in Lagos.
 Lagos is the largest city in sub-Saharan Africa and the third fastest-growing city on the continent, with a population exceeding 15 million.
 However, this rapid growth has brought significant challenges, particularly in air quality management.
-Air pollution in Lagos poses a major threat to sustainable development and the health of its residents, especially in densely populated areas like Oshodi.
+Air pollution in Lagos poses a major threat to sustainable development and the health of its residents, especially in densely populated areas like Oshodi. <br />
 One of the key issues is the difficulty in forecasting the increase in PM2.5 and other air pollution indices.
-This challenge often results in inefficient resource allocation for Government agencies and misses opportunities for businesses.
+This challenge often results in inefficient resource allocation for Government agencies and misses opportunities for businesses. <br />

 This project aims to address these issues by building a predictive model that analyzes PM2.5 trends between December 2017 and January 2018, forecasting future values, and providing actionable insights for policymakers and businesses.

-Data Used
+### Data Used
 The dataset for this project was sourced from openAfrica.
 The original data was in a merged format and was processed into the following columns:

 •	Sensor_id: Identification number of the sensors used in recording the values.

 •	Sensor_type: Types of sensors used for data collection.

 •	Location: Identification of the data collection points.

 •	Lat and Lon: Latitude and longitude of the collection points.

 •	Timestamp: Date and time of the readings.

 •	Value_type: The specific air pollutant captured.

 •	Value: The measured value of the pollutant.

-Methodology
+### Methodology
-1. Data Preprocessing
+**1. Data Preprocessing**
 •  Split the merged dataset into separate columns.

 •  Filtered data to include only readings from sensor_id 7, the P2 value type, and values less than 500.
 •  Renamed the "value" column to P2 and converted timestamps to the Africa/Lagos timezone.
 •  Resampled the P2 values hourly and forward-filled missing values using the mean.